kingwingfly/Concreter/src/anylize/README.md

     - For each formula, store as `formula` node in agdb.
 Establish `Has` with the article.
     - The node's attributes(KeyValues) is the attributes of the formula.
     - For example: `{"E=mc^2": { "sympy": "def formula() -> sym.Expr: ..."}}`, we store node "E=mc^2" as `formula` node, whose attribute `sympy` is "def formula() -> sym.Expr: ...".

+However, I don't have enough time to insert the attris in Agdb, so I just store all the information of the entities and formulas in postgresql, the nodes in agdb only contain the id of postgres.